collinalexbell/democracy/README.md

 ### Revenue
 Citizens are responsible for generating revenue.
 These streams can be wholly owned by the corporation or they could be developed inside a subordinate corporation that uses the standard capitalist approach to distribute shares to contributors.
 The parent corporation controlled by the constitution would have claim on the shares of such a sub corporation.

-### Shares
-Every citizen of the corporation gets 1 share.
-However, subsidiaries of the corporation can have a more traditional ownership model where citizens are allocated shares based on how much they have contributed to the revenue stream.

 # Citizens
 - @kuberlog